Godsmith/devjournal/README.md

 pip install devjournal
 ```

-## Configuration
+## Optional configuration

-Optionally, run `dj setup` to specify a Git repo and branch to be used for syncing.
-Currently, it
-is required that the repo has at least one commit already.
+### Directory

 The default directory for storing configuration and journal entries is `~/.devjournal`.
 This can be overridden with the `DEVJOURNAL_DIR` environment variable.

+### Git synchronization

+Optionally, run `dj setup` to specify a Git repo and branch to be used for syncing.
+It is required that
+- you have ssh access to the server,
+- the repo has at least one commit already, and
+- you have push rights on to the specified branch.

+### Editor

 If running on Windows, consider setting the environment variable `EDITOR` to an editor
 of your choice, to make devjournal use that editor when editing journal entries.